 Depending on the size of the VCF file, the upload and import process could take a couple of minutes.
 Once it’s finished, you’ll see all your Google contacts on the screen.

 All the contacts will immediately be available in your iPhone’s contact app, along with any other Apple device you own.
+Then they’re accessible for phone calls, messages, and email. iCloud may not be Gmail, but it still offers many ways to improve your email experience.

 Have you migrated from Android to iOS?
 Did you import your contacts to your new choice of operating system?
 Let us know in the comments below.